gloveboxes/ai-tour-maas-demo-15-minutes-max/README.md

 ## Demo hints

-This demo is best served in debug mode.
+- This demo is best served in debug mode.
+- Be sure to create your Codespace before the demo as it'll take a minute or two to set up.

+Follow these steps:

 1. The project is set up to run in GitHub Codespaces.
 From [ai-tour-maas-demo-1](https://github.com/gloveboxes/ai-tour-maas-demo-1), select **<> Code** and then **Open with Codespaces**.
 2. Open the `main.py` file.